Teachers, lecturers join postal workers in UK strike action

 The University and College Union said lecturers and other academic staff have suffered a decade of below-inflation pay rises, with a 3% increase announced in the summer.

-Meanwhile, workers at the Royal Mail staged a 48-hour walkout Thursday and will do so again on Black Friday and Christmas Eve over a long-running pay dispute.
+Meanwhile, workers at the Royal Mail will walk out for 48 hours on Thursday and again on Black Friday and Christmas Eve over a long-running pay dispute.

 Britons have faced days of travel misery and overflowing garbage bins in recent months as unions representing multiple industries launched successive strikes.
 Lawyers, nurses, postal workers and many others have walked off the job to seek pay rises that match soaring inflation.
 Domestic energy bills and food costs have skyrocketed this year, driving inflation to a 41-year high of 11.1% in October.